Essomia/geojuji/README.md

 1. [Shell: Install and configure shell for development.](./docs/shell.md)
 2. [App: Configure applications and environment.](./docs/app.md)

+If you want to know my latest setup status, you can check the [envresume-status](./docs/envresume-status.md) file.

 :notebook: The following guide will refer to the current repository as `~/geojuji/`.
 Please adjust all commands as needed.